Image: Tech Nick

 When you come home from work in the evenings and try to imagine where else you could end up; what career could make you happy; how you could make a shift into something new… all of your thinking is informed by what you can see around you.

 Your life, as you know it, limits what's available to you.

-Philip is taking part in our current Career Change Launch Pad.
-He studied Politics at university, and has worked in finance for the past nine years.
+Philip took part in our Career Change Launch Pad, and during the course he shared how he was finding it hard to see beyond what he was familiar with.
+He studied Politics at university, and had worked in finance for the past nine years.

 "All my friends work in finance.
 I read the finance section of the newspaper on my way to work every day.
 When I watch the news, the way I think about what goes on in the world is all through a financial perspective.

 "I'm realising more and more how limited my view of life is, simply because I don't have access to anything radically different.